-In August 2003, the Company established a Nominating Committee.
-As a result of the changing regulatory environment, including changes to the rules of the SEC and Nasdaq adopted in response to the Sarbanes-Oxley Act of 2002, in April 2004, the Board of Directors redefined the committee as the Nominating and Corporate Governance Committee has a written charter, which can be found under "Corporate Governance" on the Investor Relations page of the Company's website at www.casualmale.com.
-The Committee was established to perform functions related to governance of the Company, including, but not limited to, planning for the succession of the CEO and such other officers of the Company as the Committee shall determine from time to time, recommending to the Board of Directors individuals to stand for election as directors, overseeing and recommending the selection and composition of committees of the Board of Directors, and developing and recommending to the Board of Directors a set of corporate governance principles applicable to the Company.
+The Nominating and Corporate Governance Committee has a written charter, which can be found under "Corporate Governance" on the Investor Relations page of our website at www.casualmaleXL.com.
+The Committee was established to perform functions related to governance of our Company, including, but not limited to, planning for the succession of our CEO and such other officers as the Committee shall determine from time to time, recommending to the Board of Directors individuals to stand for election as directors, overseeing and recommending the selection and composition of committees of the Board of Directors, and developing and recommending to the Board of Directors a set of corporate governance principles applicable to our Company.
 The present members of the Nominating and Corporate Governance Committee are Messrs.
-Choper and Bernikow, both of whom are "independent" under the rules of Nasdaq.
+Choper, Bernikow and Presser, each of whom is "independent" under the rules of Nasdaq.
+The Nominating and Corporate Governance Committee met once during fiscal 2007.